shariq1989/cookbook/content/recipe/ip_pasole.md

     "stew",
     "mexican"
 ]
-#thumbnail= "images/carnitas.jpg"
+#thumbnail= "images/pasole.jpg"
 +++

 Servings: 6-8 <!--more-->

 #### INGREDIENTS

+For the Pasole:

-* 1 TSP.
-Cumin
+* 1 Tsp.
+Cumin, ground
-* 1 TBSP.
+* 1 Tbsp.
 Oregano
 * 3 Bay Leaves
+* 1 Tbsp.
+Avocado Oil
 * ½ Ancho Chili Powder or ½ Can of Chipotle in Adobo Sauce
-* 2 ½ LB.
-Chicken cut into cubes
+* 2 ½ Lb.
+Pork Butt cut into 1 in. pieces
-* 1 Large Onion, diced
+* 1 Large White Onion, diced
 * 6 Garlic Cloves, minced
-* 4 CUPS of water
-* 2 TBSP Better Than Bouillon (or similar)
+* 4 Cups of Chicken Stock or 4 Cups of Water and 2 Tbsp Chicken Better Than Bouillon
-* 2 Cans of hominy
+* 2 Cans Hominy, drained and rinsed

-For garnish
+For the Garnish:

-* Thin Sliced Radishes
+* Radishes, thinly sliced
-* Shredded Cabbage
+* Cabbage, shredded
-* Cilantro
+* Cilantro, chopped
 * Lime Wedges
-* Cubes Avocado
+* Avocado, cubed
 * Chili Flakes
 * Oregano

 #### DIRECTIONS

+1. Oil the Instant Pot or pressure cooker on saute mode until the oil begins to smoke.
+2. Add a layer of pork to the bottom of the pan and let it brown, 3-4 min.
+Repeat this until all the meat has had a chance to brown.
+Set aside.
+3. Add onions to the Instant Pot and cook until translucent and softened.
-1. Combine all the ingredients in the Instant Pot and cook for 30-40 min. on manual.
+4. Combine remaining ingredients and the meat.
+Cook on high pressure for 30-40 min.
-2. Before serving, add salt to taste.
+5. Before serving, add salt to taste.
+6. Garnish with radishes, cabbage, cilantro, lime wedges, avocado, chili flakes, and oregano.